-Storm Barra: Wales weather warning for 70mph winds
+Storm Barra: Wales sees power cuts and ferry cancellations

 Stay #WeatherAware⚠️ pic.twitter.com/E40xwQFpDI

-In Carmarthenshire, members of the public turned up with hot water bottles to keep dogs warm after one pup died when power was lost and a roof was torn off a building at Many Tears Animal Rescue in Llanelli.
+During Storm Arwen, members of the public turned up with hot water bottles to keep dogs warm after one pup died when power was lost and a roof was torn off a building at Many Tears Animal Rescue in Llanelli, Carmarthenshire.

-And live episodes of I'm a Celebrity...
+Live episodes of ITV's I'm a Celebrity...
 Get Me Out of Here! had to be cancelled after the storm caused "significant damage" to the set at Gwrych Castle in Abergele, Conwy county.

 Some homes are still without power in England and Scotland.